woossi0/suite/docs/usermanual/source/installation/windows/index.rst

 #.
 Install the OpenGeo Suite 3.x.
 (See :ref:`installation.windows.new` above.)

-   .. todo:: DETAILS AND SCREENSHOTS ABOUT THIS UPGRADE PROCESS NEEDED

 #.
 After installation is complete, start the newly-upgraded OpenGeo Suite.

 #.
 As before, you will need to add the new PostGIS commands to your path once again.
 From a command prompt, type the following to temporarily add the new directory to your path (substituting the correct path if your installation was in a different location):